shotgunsoftware/sg-jira-bridge/docs/quickstart.rst

     field from one user and copy it to another user and then clear the original user's account id.

-    If new users are added to Jira and Shotgun, run this script again and the new user accounts will be paired.
+    If new users are added to Jira and ShotGrid, run this script again and the new user accounts will be paired.
 Existing pairings will be left as they were.

 .. note::